- Published on

 First we created a look-up map

-using javascript object literals.
-It will hell help us to check if a number exist or not inO(1)
+husing javascript object literals.
+It will hell help us to check if a number exist or not inO(1)time. -

 Then we will iterate for all keys of

-if it is left most element of Consecutive subsequence then we will count all consecutive number and updateans
+numif it is left most element of Consecutive subsequence then we will count all consecutive number and updateanselse we move to the next elementi+1. -

 After doing step-2 for all element we will return